Chronic venous disorders (CVDs): this term includes the full spectrum of morphologic and functional abnormalities of the venous system.1

 Supplemental assessment tools

-The Villalta score is the only scale that is specific for the diagnosis and categorization of PTS.
-Points are given to the following symptoms: pain, cramps, heaviness, paresthesia, and pruritis.
+The Villalta score was constructed to diagnose and categorize PTS.
+Points are given to the following symptoms: pain, cramps, heaviness, paresthesia, and pruritus.
 Clinical signs scored are pretibial edema, skin induration, hyperpigmentation, redness, venous ectasia, and pain on calf compression.
 Points ranging from 0 to 3 for each of these elements are recorded.
-PTS is diagnosed if the Villalta score is greater than 5 or if an ulcer is present.
+PTS is diagnosed if the Villalta score is greater than 4 and the disease is considered severe if the score is greater than 14 or if an ulcer is present.

 Social role and social support system

-The socioeconomic impact of CVI is significant because it is the seventh leading cause of chronic disability in the United States.9This results in impaired ability to engage in social and occupational activities, reducing QOL and imposing financial constraints.
-Disability related to venous ulcers leads to loss of productive work hours (estimated at 2 million work days per year).
-Of workers with venous ulcers, 12.5% will retire prematurely.
-The financial burden on the health care system is estimated at $2 to $3 billion annually for the treatment of venous ulcers.12
+The socioeconomic impact of CVI is significant because it is the seventh leading cause of chronic disability in the United States.14 This results in impaired ability to engage in social and occupational activities, reducing QOL and imposing financial constraints.
+Costs of treating venous ulcers average $2,400/month, not including any surgical interventionand the financial burden on the health care system for treatments of CVI and venous ulcers in the United States surpasses $3 billion annually.5,29,30Disability related to venous ulcers leads to loss of productive work hours (estimated at 2 million workdays per year).
+Of workers with venous ulcers, 12% will retire prematurely.

 Available or current treatment guidelines